 The program cannot directly access the heap memory, it has to access the pointer and the pointer will give the address of the heap memory, and then the program can reach that location and access these integers.

 One thing I told you at the beginning that the heap memory should be treated as a resource.
 After some time in your program, if you don’t need that array whose memory is allocated in the heap, then you need to make the pointer “p” as null which means now the pointer will not point to that memory.

 Now nothing will be pointing onto that heap memory.
 Then what about that memory?
 Is it lost?
 Is it gone?
 No, it will not be de-allocated, it is a good practice that when you don’t need the memory, you should de-allocate it (delete p).
-For better understanding please have a look at the below image.

 The point that you need to remember is, the heap memory should be explicitly released or disposed.
 Otherwise, if we are not releasing it, then the memory will be still belonging to our program and that memory cannot be used again.
 So, it causes loss of memory and the loss of memory is called a memory leak.
 If we continue the same thing in the program many times then at one stage the heap memory may be full and there will be no free space in heap memory.
 So, whenever we allocate the memory i.e. heap memory, and if we don’t need it to release the memory.